sara-caicedo/sara-caicedo.github.io/index.md

 ---
 layout: default
 ---
+# About me
 Welcome!
-I am Sara, a master student at Universidad de los Andes, I hold a bachelors in economics from Universidad Nacional, both located in Bogotá.
-My reserach interest focuse on Economic History and Political Economy.
+I am Sara, a master's student at Universidad de los Andes, I hold my bachelor's degree in economics from Universidad Nacional de Colombia.
+My research interests focus on Economic History and Political Economy.
+Currently I work as Teaching Assistant at Uniandes at the Colombian Economic History course and the World Economic History course.

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Header 1